spring-attic/gs-caching-gemfire/README.ftl.md

 What you'll build
 -----------------

-This guide walks you through the process of turning on caching sections of code.
-You'll see how to request publicly visible data from Facebook, cache it, and then see that fetching the same thing again eliminates the repetitive call to Facebook.
+This guide walks through the process of using the GemFire's data fabric to cache certain calls from your code.
+To do this, you'll request publicly visible data from Facebook, cache it, and then see that fetching the same thing again eliminates the expensive call to Facebook.

 What you'll need
 ----------------